Your First QType Application¶

 What this means:

-models:- Where you configure which AI to usetype: Model- Tells QType "this is an AI model"id: gpt-4- A nickname you'll use to refer to this modelprovider: openai- Which AI service to usetemperature: 0.7- Controls creativity (0 = focused, 1 = creative)
+auths:- different authorization credentials you will use for model invocation (if any)api_key: ${OPENAI_KEY}- the api key is read from the environment variableOPENAI_KEYmodels:- Where you configure which AI to useid: gpt-4- A nickname you'll use to refer to this modelmodel_id- The provider's model id.provider: openai- Which AI service to usetemperature: 0.7- Controls creativity (0 = focused, 1 = creative)

 Check your work: